Enrolling in and Withdrawing from Courses

 - Students may drop any course from their schedule through the myWCU portal during the drop period.
 See the academic calendar published on the Registrar's Office website for the official drop deadline dates for each semester.

 - A grade of W will be entered on the academic record of any student who drops a course between the end of the drop/add period and before the end of the ninth class week or the equivalent in summer sessions.
-Course withdrawal forms are available on the Office of Graduate Studies website.
+Course withdrawal forms are available on the Graduate School website.

 If a student is only scheduled for one course, then withdrawal from the course at any time is considered a withdrawal from the University.

 Students wishing to withdraw from summer sessions should follow the same procedure for withdrawal from a course.
 Withdrawal deadlines are adjusted appropriately in accordance with the summer calendar.

 Students are able to withdraw from all courses for a semester up until the term withdrawal deadline for the term and receive non-punitive grades of W for all courses.
 Please consult the academic calendar for term withdrawal deadlines.

 To withdraw, students must provide written notification of the withdrawal.
 The withdrawal date is the date the student submits the withdrawal form to the appropriate university office.

 Undergraduate Students: Return a completed and signed term withdrawal form to the Office of the Registrar.

 Graduate Students: Return a completed and signed term withdrawal form to The Graduate School.